 Budget DofE Kit note – You don’t need expensive tech fleeces – cheapy supermarket-own are more than good enough for warmer months of walking in the UK.
 We like the Regatta fleeces for £9 (if you buy the boys ones, girls will gain a little extra length in the body which is really nice.
 Unless your girl is super-short, always buy the men’s fleeces).

 No. NOT jeans.
 Not now, not ever.
 You might think they’re tough and practical, but when they get wet they get heavy and they stay wet.
 Awful.
 You can choose sturdy cotton trousers – walking trousers are fine, but don’t get sucked into the expensive branded options.
 Google ‘walking trousers’, and you’ll see exactly the type of thing you’re looking for.
 Locally we’ve find mens work trousers cheaper, though I like the look of these £20 Srizgo ones (remember if your teen is a cadet, they can walk in their MTPs, they’re perfect.
 Scouts can walk in their uniform trousers too).

 Budget DofE Kit note – But actually?
 You can see in the picture above that our teens much prefer hiking in running tights.
-Plenty of movement, they dry almost instantly, they’re super-cheap (Sports Direct & Supermarkets are your friend!) and you can always layer up with your waterproofs in really chilly weather.
+Plenty of movement, they dry almost instantly, they’re super-cheap (Decathlon, ASDA and Tesco are your friends!) and you can always layer up with your waterproofs in really chilly weather.